Dress, debate, respect, and expense, oh my! Intelivate’s Kris Fannin reveals 6 career advice tips that should be used in any career strategy.

 “Dress for the job you want, not the job that you have.”

-If you do truly do this, you’ll likely alienate your colleagues (who are a critical part of your career progression), and you might look a little..ridiculous.
+If you do truly do this, you’ll likely alienate your work friends, and you might look a little..ridiculous.
 It’s horrible career strategy.
 Don’t do it.

 Same with business casual and jeans.
 Just throw on a blazer, and it still looks great, and you do not stick out like a sore thumb.

-As superficial as it sounds, personal style is an important part of your career, especially as you progress into leadership and executive roles.
+As superficial as it sounds, personal style is an important part of your career, especially as you progress into executive roles and when deciding what to wear to an interview.
+You can find more ideas and tips in our men’s interview attire style guide.

 You’ll make a great impression, and you may also start a trend.